 Our world is made of rhythms and curves.
+Following various practices to heal yourself will have the knock-on effect of healing our planet earth – balancing our inner rhythms with earth’s rhythms.
 These rhythms of our earth — the seasons, tides, night and day — come about from an interplay of the elements — water, air, earth, fire and light (or Ether/Space).
 Any changes in each of these elements brings about changes in the rhythms of our earth, which affects all life.

 In Theodor Schwenk’s book, “Water — The Element of Life” (1.
 Water: The Element of Life), he talks about water being the heart of the earth — it is what keeps the rhythm and sustains life.